The Mackie Foundation

 - Registered UK charities (essential requirement)

-- Organizations with clear health or life-saving objectives
+- Organisations with clear health or life-saving objectives

 - Charities requiring capital investment rather than operational funding